 How to Do Puppy Vaccinations and Give Your Puppies Shots

-You Can Give Your Own Puppy Shots
+You Can Give Your Puppy Shots If You Follow Proper Technique

-You Can Buy Your Own Puppy Shot Packs
+Buying Your Own Puppy Shot Packs

-I suppose for a nurse or medical professional the thought of giving your puppy a shot might not be a big deal, but for me I was a nervous wreck.
-Knowing that doing this would save us about $300 though, I decided it was definitely at least worth looking into.
+I suppose for a nurse or medical professional, the thought of giving your puppy a shot might not be a big deal, but for me, I was a nervous wreck.
+Knowing that this would save us about $300 though, I decided it was definitely worth looking into.

-I decided to do some research on the Internet, and talk to the local feed store owner, who sold "puppy shot packages" in his store.
-(You can also purchase puppy shot packs on the internet) What I found out was that there are quite a few people who routinely do this and have no problems giving their puppies vaccinations.
+I decided to do some research on the Internet and talked to the local feed store owner who sold "puppy shot packages" in his store.
+(You can also purchase puppy shot packs on the internet.)
+What I found out was that there are quite a few people who routinely do this and have no problems giving their puppies vaccinations.
 Our friend from church was one of them.
-He explained that his family had always given their family dogs shots the entire time he was growing up, and that it was a natural thing for them.
+Our friend explained that his family had always given their family dogs shots the entire time he was growing up and that it was a natural thing for them.

 Directions on Giving Your Puppies a Shot

 The first thing you need to know is where to give the shot.
 There are different routes of administration when it comes to injections in general:

 - subcutaneous (under the skin)

 - intramuscular (into the muscle)